Enigma-li/Sketch2CAD/README.md

 The code is released under the MIT license.

 ### Network training

+💡 ***Great News***: we have released the docker image for network training, which will greatly reduce the configuration burden, please check the *networkTraining* folder for more details.

 This part contains the **Python** code for building, training and testing the nueral network using [TensorFlow](https://www.tensorflow.org/).

 Please read README file within the *networkTraining* folder for more details.